EttusResearch/uhd/fpga/docs/usrp3/build_instructions.md

 Use a different Git hash or make a non-functional source code change to the HDL to rebuild the design.

 According to [Xilinx Support](https://support.xilinx.com/s/question/0D52E00006zHvfcSAC/router-crashes-after-a-second-routedesign-call?language=en_US), this issue will be fixed in a future version of Vivado.

+#### Error During cs_server Initialization in Vivado 2021.1

+**Problem:**

+When using the Vivado hardware manager (JTAG), the following error is observed:

+    ERROR: [Labtools 27-3733] Error during cs_server initialization: Vivado<->cs_server version mismatch, cs_server: [2021.1], Vivado: [2021.1_AR76780].
+      To remedy this error, terminate the cs_server exectuable, and relaunch with version 2021.1_AR76780.
+    ERROR: [Common 17-39] 'connect_hw_server' failed due to earlier errors.

+**Solution:**

+This is a known issue in Vivado 2021.1.
+See [Xilinx AR76681](https://support.xilinx.com/s/article/76681) for details.

+Issue the following TCL command to disable the version check before attempting to connect to the hardware:

+    set_param labtools.override_cs_server_version_check 1

 ## Build Instructions (Xilinx ISE only)